TheRainbowPhoenix/CP-emu/README.md

 - The code is quite messy and inaccurate sometimes.

 ## To be done
-- Read offset from bin file and dynamically allocate it.
-For now it's hard-coded ([0x8CFE6000 in interpreter.c](src/interpreter.c) and [entry_point in memory.c](src/memory/memory.c)).
 - Support for SDK functions, maybe by building a "stub" os that only provides mocked-up functions and jump tables at given SDK offsets.
+  - Support for "open" is ongoing - but issues with filename pointer
+  - Add file browser on /fls0 to view addins and run them easily.
+Also good for debug

 ### Later
-- Disassemble opcodes on debugger
+- Disassemble opcodes on debugger - First version done
 - Stack view
 - Write to memory / "hot patching"
 - Add "detours" support on debugger